About Us

 What We Do

-Increasing financial literary and affordable and equitable transitional housing options
+Increasing affordable and equitable transitional housing options

 Our mission is to create transitional tiny homes for New Orleanians in need through the use of industrial hemp.